Becoming You With Julie

 • Freeze the fruit (bananas + citrus segments) ahead of time in individual smoothie packs.
 When ready to blend, just add milk and any extras.

-In the mood for chocolate?
-Try my chocolate and peanut butter smoothie, chocolate matcha smoothie with protein, chocolate brownie smoothie, or this chocolate spirulina smoothie.
+Prefer chocolate smoothies?
+Try my chocolate and peanut butter smoothie, chocolate matcha smoothie with protein, chocolate brownie smoothie, or chocolate spirulina smoothie.

 Orange Creamsicle Smoothie FAQs